devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

   }
 }
 ```
-_Codesnippt XXX: Providing Redux Store globally in Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_
+_Code Snippet 27: Providing Redux Store globally in Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-Now the Favorite button from snippet XXX would be implemented like this:
+Now the Favorite button from snippet 24 would be implemented like this:

 ```dart
 ...